MicrosoftDocs/visualstudio-docs/docker/tutorials/multi-container-apps.md

 ---
-title: Docker tutorial - multi-container apps
+title: "Docker tutorial - Part 6: Multi-container apps"
-description: How to set up networking between containers, and add a container for a MySQL database ms.date: "08/04/2020"
+description: How to set up networking between containers, and add a container for a MySQL database. ms.date: "08/04/2020"
 author: nebuk89
 ms.author: ghogen